joaowillianspejo/cv/README.md

 ### João Willian Belarmino Spejo

-Graduating in Analysis and Systems Development (ADS) at Fatec Taquaritinga.
+<p> Graduating in Analysis and Systems Development (ADS) at Fatec Taquaritinga.<br>

-Currently in web and mobile development learning NodeJS, ReactJS and React Native.
+Currently in web and mobile development learning NodeJS, ReactJS and React Native.<br>

-And in quality assurance, learning test automation with Cypress and Appium.
+And in quality assurance, learning test automation with Cypress and Appium. <p>

 Experiência
 ----